Epidurality/NeoFly-Tools/README.md

 # neofly_tools
-Small collection of tools for use with the NeoFly career mode for MSFS 2020.
+Small collection of tools for use with the NeoFly career mode addon for MSFS 2020 (https://www.neofly.net/).

 ## Instructions: